 credit hours, credits—Use figures: 3 credit hours, 6 credits.

 cross- (prefix)—Compounds formed with cross can be open, hyphenated, or closed.
 Check the dictionary: cross product, cross section, cross-country, cross-cultural, cross-listed, cross-purpose, cross-pollination, crossbones, crosscurrent, crossroad, crosswalk.
+If not in Merriam-Webster's, leave noun forms open; hyphenate adjective, adverb, and verb forms.
 (See prefixes and suffixes.)

 currency (American)—Use numerals for sums of dollars and cents.
 Use the $ sign for amounts of $1 or more; use the word cents for amounts less than $1.
 People paid $5 to attend.
 The committee raised $325.
 I gave him 50 cents.
 "Whole-dollar amounts are set with zeros after the decimal point only when they appear in the same context with fractional amounts"(5): The price of gold rose from $35 an ounce to $375.
 Tickets sold for $10.00 and $15.50.
 (See numbers; millions, billions.)